-Day 1 - Email (Topic: General Intro to you and Product) This email should introduce yourself, explain your company's value proposition in less than 2 sentences and ask them for 15 minutes to review the product and give you feedback, even if they're not in the market at this time.
+Day 1 – Email (Topic: General Intro to you and Product) This email should introduce you, explain your company’s value proposition in less than 2 sentences and ask them for 15 minutes to review the product and give you feedback, even if they’re not in the market at this time.

 Day 2 – Follow on Twitter/FB (company not necessarily individual but if you can find individual on Twitter than that works too.
 Send a nice tweet about the company or industry.

 Day 3 – Email (Topic: Share something with them) I usually share a piece of original content that targets the problem I’m trying to solve for the customer persona of that campaign.

 Day 5 – Email (Topic: Ask for 2 mins of their time and do a quick survey w/ ask that’s no more than 5 questions) The purpose of this survey is to get them to give you info that’ll help you identify better customers in future or identify why they’re the right customer for your brand.